yashbhalla/LucasSquarePyramid/README.md

 <img width="710" alt="image" src="https://github.com/user-attachments/assets/8ccd8c16-9365-43c7-963f-d09f741056a1">

-Here, the CPU usage is given as 396%, indicating CPU usage being approximately four times the real time and utilizing more than one core effectively.
+Here, the **CPU usage is given as 396%**, indicating **CPU usage being approximately four times the real time** and utilizing more than one core effectively.